-on: Provide the following details of the Person to whom URCA should lence relating to this complaint, stating their relationship to the gal representative)
+1. Contact Information: Provide the following details of the Person to whom URCA should

+send all correspond lence relating to this complaint, stating their relationship to the

+complainant (e.g., le gal representative)

 Name

-Address (street and mailing address)
+Address (street and

+mailing address)

+maning address)

 Telephone number

-Fax Number

 Email address

-Relationship to the complainant
+Relationship to the

+complainant

-2. Information about the complainant : Indicate the nature of services that the complainant provides in the ES or ECS (if relevant).
+2. Information about t the complainant: Indicate the nature of services that the complainant

+provides in the ES or •

+•

 3. Information about the allegedly infringing Person or Persons: Provide the name of the company or companies concerned by the complaint.

-4. Overview of the m narket
+4. Overview of the r narket

-concerned by the alle roduct or service of the alleged infringing Person or Persons that are eged infringement.
-In particular, describe each of the markets in which g Person or Persons operate.
+4.1 Describe each product or service of the alleged infringing Person or Persons that are concerned by the alleged infringement.
+In particular, describe each of the markets in which the alleged infringing Person or Persons operate.